 Once hired, in order for students to be set up in the payroll system, they will need to submit the following forms to the Human Resources Office.
 Students are NOT eligible to start working until these forms have been submitted and the student has been set up in the payroll system.
 Supervisors will instruct students when they are eligible to start working.

-Students will need to fill out the following forms if it is their first time working on campus.
-Students will need to present the proper verification documents such as birth certificate, and drivers licence or passport when they turn in paperwork for I-9 verification.
+Students will need to fill out the following forms and present the proper verification documents if it is their first time working on campus.
 A full list of acceptable documents can be found in the new student employment packet.

 If students have held a job on campus before and have turned in the new hire paperwork they will only need to fill out a new annual Student Worker Employment Agreement:

-All students should note the 2019-2020 schedule of payment below.
-It is important that students set up direct deposit for paychecks.
+All students should note the 2020-21 schedule of payment below.
+It is important that students set up a direct deposit for paychecks.